Connect With Your Audience With These Email Marketing Tips For Small Businesses

 When emails are tailored to your recipients’ interests and needs, they’re more likely to resonate with that segment of your audience.
 Those segments are already more likely to purchase what you have based on their interest, which will lead to more conversations.
 You may also segment your email list based on where your customers are in the buyer’s journey.
 This will help you provide your customers with content that interests them.

-The more you organize your emails based on personalization tags, the more relevant you will be to that audience and they will stick around to hear what you have to offer.
+The more you organize your email lists based on personalization tags, the more relevant you will be to that audience and they will stick around to hear what you have to offer.

 Are you struggling to create new content?
 Repurposing content is a little-known secret that keeps driving traffic to your site.

 Great content drives traffic to your website and strengthens your brand’s reputation.
 But you don’t need to start from scratch every time — use what you’ve got.
-When repurposing content, be mindful to only send content to lists that actually want it.
+When repurposing content, be mindful of only sending content to lists that actually want it.

 When repurposing content and sending emails to your lists, make sure to pay attention to spam rules.